SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

 The close button is distinct from the back button, which is always present across all platforms (iOS, iPadOS, macOS, watchOS, tvOS, visionOS) to navigate between pages within a sheet.
 On macOS and tvOS, when `hideCloseButton(true)` is set, the back button is absent on the first page but appears in the navigations button’s position on subsequent pages, styled with ``SKNavigationButtonStyle``.
 On iOS, iPadOS, watchOS, and visionOS, the close button and back button are separate, with the back button appearing on all pages except the first for multi-page sheets, unaffected by the `hideCloseButton` setting.

+>Important: It is recommended to use this option with ``SKSheetOptions/interactiveDismissDisabled(_:)`` to maintain a consistent user experience when disabling all dismisall options.

 ## Example

 The following example demonstrates two sheets: one with the close button visible and one with it hidden, each with single pages to illustrate the option behavior: